psaikido/hugle.uk/content/prose/thesium/030-perception.md

 relativistic effects were taken into account, Kronos had waited about four hundred years for this latest report.
 It was 'about' because it depends on how you look at timelines.
 There are multiple perspectives and each can be considered 'true' within its frame of reference.
 Precise calculations would have to wait until after initialisations and diagnostics had run.
 There was going to have to be some serious maintenance this time.
 Previous reports had come more closely grouped together and his downtime had not been so lengthy.
-Some two thousand years of Luna time had passed since his last baby had so dramatically entered the wormhole and sped forth into the cosmos in another kind of birth.
+Some thirteen hundred years of Luna time had passed since his last baby had so dramatically entered the wormhole and sped forth into the cosmos in another kind of birth.

 This drone, Reader-27, had downloaded data over the QEC system from the seed ships in its quadrant, a huge sweep of the galaxy in fact, and had added